 How to Change Mouse Scroll Speed in Windows 11

-You can change your mouse scroll speed in Windows 11 through the Settings app.
+You can easily change your mouse scroll speed in Windows 11 directly within the Settings app.

 Why Change Mouse Scroll Speed?

-Every user has a different preference.
-Changing the speed makes your computer feel more comfortable to use.
+Everyone has their own preferences.
+Adjusting the scroll speed can make your computer feel more comfortable to use.
 It helps you navigate websites and documents at a pace that feels right for you.

 What Happens When Done?

-Your mouse wheel will move through pages faster or slower based on the number you choose.
+When you change this, your mouse wheel will scroll pages faster or slower depending on the number you pick.
 This affects how much content scrolls with every single click of the wheel.

 Change Scroll Speed Using Windows Settings